Cuperino/LEGO-EV3-Image-Scanner/README.md

 * Scanner precision could be improved with a second set, which could be used to create a two-rail x-axis instead of a monorail.
 * Due to forces exerted by the cables, the monorail is sometimes unstable, which leads to variable focus when capturing some pixels.
 * The software can be improved.
 I release it as it was when I stopped working on it.
-* I have no plans to continue developing this project until LEGO releases a version of LEGO MINDSTORMS EV3 for Linux Operating Systems.
+* I have no plans to continue developing this project until LEGO releases a version of LEGO MINDSTORMS EV3 for Linux Operating Systems or I find another compelling reason to buy a Mindstorms EV3 set of my own.

 ## Licensing and Copyright
 * Source files are shared under the GNU General Public License 2.0